plaxerx/moremariojokers-standalone/README.md

 | N64 Sleeve | Start with a random Mario Joker |
 | Deck **+** Sleeve | Both Jokers, **+5 Joker slots**, and **achievements are disabled** for the run |

-Upstream gave the deck and the sleeve `joker_slot = 5` *each*, unconditionally —
-wearing the sleeve on the deck handed you +10 slots and two free Legendaries with no downside.
-Here each half only grants its Joker, and the +5 is the combo bonus, paid for with the run not counting.

-Achievements go off through `G.GAME.seeded`, the flag vanilla's `unlock_achievement` and `check_for_unlock` already gate on.
-It survives save/load.

 ## Credits and license

 GPL-3.0.